NicolasMeseguer/pcgcn/README.md

 ## Pa(rallel)RMAT

-PaRMAT [7] is a multi-threaded RMAT graph generator.
+PaRMAT is a multi-threaded RMAT graph generator.
 Using PaRMAT, you can create very large undirected RMAT graphs.
 PaRMAT is designed to exploit multiple threads and to avoid failing when there is not a lot of memory (RAM) available (https://github.com/farkhor/PaRMAT).

 To compile PaRMAT, you'll need to have a C++ compiler that supports C++11 features.

 3. Install PaRMAT.
    1. `$ make installrmat` :arrow_down: Compiles PaRMAT.

-You can now use `--rmat <option>` (have a look at [parameters allowed](#Usage).
+You can now use `--rmat <option>` (have a look at [parameters allowed](#Usage)).

-PaRMAT will automatically generate an undirected graph, already sorted and with the specified amount of vertices and edges specified
+PaRMAT will automatically generate an undirected graph, already sorted and with the specified amount of vertices and edges specified.

 ## Graphlaxy requirements